rern/rern.github.io/cross-compile.md

 # on docker
 scp sourcefile*.ext USER@IP_ADDRESS:/path/to
 ```
-- Copy file from host:
+- On docker - Copy file from host:
 ```sh
 # on docker
 scp USER@IP_ADDRESS:/path/to/file.ext .
 ```
-# docker
+- On host - Copy from docker
 ```sh
 docker ps -a  # get NAME
 docker cp NAME:/path/to/file .